puhitaku/nintendo-switch-i2s-to-spdif/README.md

            - I'm not sure about output impedance; it works anyways!
            - No problem with shorter cable out there but perhaps longer cable causes problem.

-1. Open this repository with GOWIN EDA and synthesize the logic design
+1. Open this repository with GOWIN EDA

+1. Run "Synthesize" in the "Process" tab.

+1. Run "Place & Route".

+1. Program the board with "Program Device".
+The bitstream should be in "nintendo-switch-i2s-to-spdif/impl/pnr/i2s2spdif.fs".

 1. BOOM!